open-sauced/docs/docs/maintainers/growing-your-project.md

 :::

-Once you've finished your observations, recruit them.
+Once you've picked the people you want to join your project, recruit them.
 You can do this by going to their [OpenSauced profiles](../contributors/contributors-guide.md#creating-your-profile) and sending them a message via the contact information they provide.

 ## Understanding team participation